Ancient Crete - Aptera & Cretan Archers - NML On Tour

 They don’t win games in one turn — but over the course of a battle, their presence shapes the field.

-As I walk these ancient streets, I’ll be sharing more of my completed works including Byzantine and WW2 miniatures alongside images of the landscape that inspired them.
-You’ll see the sea through stone arches, the sunlight on old fortifications, and the textures that shaped these forces.
+As I walk these ancient places, I’ll be sharing more of my completed works including Byzantine and WW2 miniatures alongside images of the landscape that inspired them.

 Whether you’re a historian, painter, or wargamer, I hope you’ll find something in these figures — and in Crete itself.